SaschaHornauer/SaschaHornauer.github.io/index.md

   overlay_image: assets/images/header_from_unsplash_dot_com.jpg
   caption: "Photo credit: [**Unsplash**](https://unsplash.com)"
 title: 'Interaction-driven Behavior Prediction and Planning for Autonomous Vehicles'
-excerpt: 'An IV2023 workshop.'
+excerpt: 'An IV2024 workshop.'
 ---

-This workshop will be held at the [34rd IEEE Intelligent Vehicles Symposium (IV)](https://2023.ieee-iv.org/), on June 4th, 2023, in Anchorage, Alaska, USA.
+This workshop will be held at the [35rd IEEE Intelligent Vehicles Symposium (IV)](https://ieee-iv.org/2024/), on June 2 - 5, 2024
+Jeju Shinhwa World, Jeju Island, Korea

-## Registration for IV is now open!
+## Call for Workshop Papers now open!

-Please register at [here](https://web.cvent.com/event/ca4ccee9-7192-48a5-b6ab-3dcd9c4b803e/regProcessStep1) for the conference and workshop.
-IEEE ITSS members will receive a free workshops day only registration.
+We invite papers on novel, unpublished work in line with the focus of this workshop.
+Please see the topic list and content description or reach out when in doubt if your paper would be a good fit.

+Please note that papers submitted for the workshop will undergo the same review process as the conference papers and will be published in the same proceedings.

 ## Topics
 The topics of interest of the workshop include, but are not limited to: